 Section 21 SAHPRA Applications: Accessing Unregistered Medicines in South Africa

 Section 21 of the Medicines and Related Substances Act 101 of 1965 is the legal route by which a South African practitioner obtains an unregistered medicine for a specific patient.
-This guide follows the workflow end to end: when Section 21 applies, who carries responsibility, how the application moves through the SAHPRA portal, what a persuasive clinical motivation contains, and the reporting duties that continue after authorisation.
+This guide covers what the Act allows, when Section 21 applies, who applies and carries responsibility, what SAHPRA requires in support of an application, the portal, fee and turnaround facts, and the reporting duties that continue after authorisation.

 What a Section 21 authorisation is

 The word "unregistered" carries real weight.
 An unregistered medicine has not been evaluated by SAHPRA for safety, efficacy or quality.
-A Section 21 authorisation is permission to access the medicine — it is not a finding that the medicine works or is safe.
-That assessment falls to the responsible practitioner and to the evidence assembled in the motivation.
+A Section 21 authorisation is permission to access the medicine; it is not a finding that the medicine works or is safe.
+That assessment falls to the responsible practitioner and to the evidence put before SAHPRA.

 Section 21 exists for the patient whose condition cannot be adequately treated, diagnosed or prevented with medicines registered in South Africa: the registered options have been considered and ruled out, have failed, are unsuitable for the particular patient, or are not available as marketed products.

 A medicine that is registered in another jurisdiction but not in South Africa is still unregistered here, and accessing it requires Section 21 authorisation.
-Conversely, prescribing a registered South African medicine outside its registered indication (off-label use) is not a Section 21 matter, because the medicine itself is registered — that is a separate clinical-governance question.
+Prescribing a registered South African medicine outside its registered indication (off-label use) is not a Section 21 matter, because the medicine itself is registered; that is a separate clinical-governance question.

 The SAHPRA portal distinguishes named-patient applications (one identified patient) from multiple-patient applications (a group of patients who need the same unregistered medicine).
 The Section 21 guideline also provides for bulk stock authorisations, typically held by licensed institutions anticipating need; these carry their own record-keeping duties, including dispensing records submitted to SAHPRA every six months and when the stock is depleted.